Heating, Ventilation, Air Conditioning, Refrigeration, Certificate

 The Heating, Ventilation, Air Conditioning, and Refrigeration (HVAC&R) occupations program prepares graduates for employment with HVAC&R installation and service contractors and/or facilities maintenance positions.
+Students completing the program also receive EPA Refrigerant Certification.
 Having achieved the competencies of this program, students are prepared for full-time employment at an entry-level position or, if already in the fields, to advance in their organization.

 Upon successful completion of program requirements, students should be able to:

-- Identify the functions of components in residential and light commercial HVAC&R equipment.
+- Demonstrate knowledge of the principles, properties and functions of residential and light commercial HVAC&R components and systems.

 - Use appropriate tools and materials to size, install, service and/or repair HVAC&R equipment and systems.

 - Interpret ans use pressure and vacuum charts, blueprints and wiring diagrams for HVAC&R systems.

 - Troubleshoot and diagnose malfunctions in HVAC&R systems.